AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-data-sync.md

 ---
-title: Egress Workflow
-description: Egress Workflow
+title: Synchronize data between Campaign and Microsoft Dynamics
+description: Synchronize data between Campaign and Dynamics
 products: SG_CAMPAIGN/STANDARD
 audience: integrating
 content-type: reference
 topic-tags: working-with-campaign-and-microsoft-dynamics-365
 ---

-# Synchronize data from Microsoft Dynamics 365 to Adobe Campaign
+# Synchronize data

+You can synchronize tables from Microsoft Dynamics 365 to Campaign and Campaign marketing metrics to Microsoft Dynamics 365.

+>[!IMPORTANT]
+>You need to stop/start the **[!UICONTROL Dynamics 365 to Campaign]** workflow to have your changes taken into account.
+[Learn more](../../integrating/using/d365-acs-self-service-app-workflows.md)
+>

-## Mapping of tables
+## Map tables from Microsoft Dynamics 365 to Campaign

 The **[!UICONTROL Microsoft Dynamics 365 to Campaign]** page shows a list of entities in Microsoft Dynamics 365 and the custom resources in Adobe Campaign they will be synchronized with.
 You can add new mappings, edit or delete existing mappings.

 ![](assets/d365-to-acs-ui-page-ingress-top.png)

->[!CAUTION]
->You need to stop/start the **[!UICONTROL Dynamics 365 to Campaign]** workflow to have your changes taken into account.
-[Learn more](../../integrating/using/d365-acs-self-service-app-workflows.md)
->

 Here is a description of each of the columns in this table: